Laurcons/iakabscript/SPEC.md

 The strings can only have letters and spaces.

-Do not use "piton" as a string.
-It is reserved for future use.
+Do not use the word "piton" in any inclusion.
+It is a reserved keyword.

 All included files must have their names in uppercase (on case-sensitive systems like Linux).
 When including, they can be in any case.

 ```
-avem o pula <3 will look for "PULA.is"
+avem o pula <3 will look for "O_PULA.is"
 avem dute ba in pizda <3 will look for "DUTE_BA_IN_PIZDA.is"
 ```

 ## Standard library
 IS provides some utility functions.
+Additionally, any interpreter might provide its own Standard Library utility functions.

 ### `fanumar`
 Takes a string argument and tries to parse a number from it.